 I didn’t choose this, and I appear to have virtually zero control over this aspect of my psychology.

 But the impact on me is huge.

-In fact, this "Asian" effect is so intense for me, that I'm really not interested in Caucasian women.
+In fact, this "Asian" effect is so intense for me, that I'm really not interested in Caucasian women much at all.

 For each of us, there are certain qualities, or characteristics of people, that affect our attraction levels in huge ways - both positively and negatively.

 - Does hair color, or eye color have a big impact on your attraction towards someone?

 - If you're attracted to women... do you prefer large breasts, or a more athletic body shape?

 - If you're attracted to men... beard or no beard?
 Long hair or short?
 Curly or straight?

 The Good, The Bad, & the Ugly